 What value do we give the audience?How about the artists?Do they take in what they give?Is it just fun and that’s all?Can we have content that changes our way of thinking?Yes we can!Addressing challenges of 21st Century!

-Prof. Gideon Bin Klei graduated as a teacher and has pursued a post Graduate Certificate at Amani Institute, based in Nairobi, Kenya and Sao Paulo, Brazil.
-He is the founder and project manager for Nameta Trust.
-He has been in the education sector for more than ten years.
-More so, he is a poet and an Art Instructor.
-He writes poems, trains children and youths Public Speaking and Creative Arts in General besides teaching Curriculum Subjects.
-He also carries out adjudication duties at Kenya Music and Drama Festivals, one of the biggest Festivals in Africa!
+Prof. Gideon Bin Klei graduated as a teacher and has pursued a post Graduate Certificate at Amani Institute, based in Nairobi in Kenya,Bengaluru in India and Sao Paulo, Brazil.
+He is the founder and Director of Nameta Trust.
+He has been in the education sector for more than fifteen years.
+More so, he is a leader of Social Change,poet and an Art Instructor.
+He runs a Tv Show that help different artists showcase their talents as they advocate for social change and development in the communities.
+He also carries out training & adjudication duties at Kenya Music and Drama Festivals, two of the biggest Festivals in Africa!